trainer-rx/cordova-plugin-opentok/README.md

 ## ABOUT

+This repo is no longer in use - the trainer-rx repo has migrated from opentok to zoom for appointment functionality.

-This is a fork of the cordova opentok plugin (https://github.com/trainer-rx/cordova-plugin-opentok) At the time of the fork (nov 2019), the latest release of the plugin (3.4.3, jan 2019) was not compatible with Cordova 9 There was an existing PR fixing the issue that had not been merged yet (https://github.com/opentok/cordova-plugin-opentok/pull/174)
+**History:** This is a fork of the cordova opentok plugin.
+At the time of the fork (nov 2019), the latest release of the plugin (3.4.3, jan 2019) was not compatible with Cordova 9
+There was an existing PR fixing the issue that had not been merged yet (https://github.com/opentok/cordova-plugin-opentok/pull/174)

 In the future we should consider moving back to the original plugin once it has been updated